0948059091z/Natthanan/README.md

 - 👋 Hi, I’m @Natthanan Ohm
-- 👀 I’m interested in
+- 👀 I’m interested in new technologies and You
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of coding.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on someone.
-- 📫 How to reach me ...
+- 📫 How to reach me Instagram at ni_ohm

 <!---
-0948059091z/0948059091z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Ohm/Natthanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->